As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Romans thought that it was made of frozen moonlight.
 The stone was used in connection with the deity Luna and could be found at many of her places of worship.

-During the Art Nouveau period, moonstone was used in intricate jewelry which sported curves and flamboyance typical of the time.
+During the Art Nouveau period, moonstone was used in intricate jewelry that sported curves and flamboyance, which was typical of the time.
 The stone itself was cut in smooth curves.

-It has the possibility of displaying several different colors: typical varieties are colorless, white, beige, or silvery blue, but it has been known to commonly show up in green, darker brown, or reddish-brown as well.
+It can display several different colors: typical varieties are colorless, white, beige, or silvery blue, but it has been known to commonly show up in green, darker brown, or reddish-brown as well.

 It displays perfect cleavage, which can cause it to be very fragile even with a Mohs hardness of 6-6.5.
-Perfect cleavage means that the stone breaks along flat planes which can reflect the light easily because of an absence of imperfections.
+Perfect cleavage means that the stone breaks along flat planes that can reflect the light easily because of the absence of imperfections.

 The key attribute of a moonstone is its adularescence.
-In finer specimens of moonstone, the mineral’s adularescence takes the form of a distinct gleam coming from the center of the piece.
+In finer moonstone specimens, the mineral’s adularescence forms a distinct gleam from the center of the piece.

-This gleam can sometimes expose the internal structure of the stone, which consists of a multitude of minuscule layers, which if well defined will take the form of a square lattice inside the piece.
-Lower quality moonstones exhibit a shimmer or very little adularescence at all, especially if unpolished.
+This gleam can sometimes expose the internal structure of the stone, which consists of a multitude of minuscule layers which, if well-defined, will take the form of a square lattice inside the piece.
+Lower-quality moonstones exhibit a shimmer or very little adularescence, especially if unpolished.

-TIP: Putting a value on a moonstone is different from many other colored gems.
+TIP: Putting a value on a moonstone differs from many other colored gems.
 Find out more about how valuable moonstone is in the article below:

 Are Moonstones Valuable Rocks?
 The Real Worth of Moonstones